-As discussed in Note 14 to the financial statements, PCOC had a prior period adjustment due to incorrect treatment of certain derivative transactions.
+As discussed in Note 14 to the financial statements, PCOC had a prior period adjustment to correct unamortized bond issuance costs per GASB 65, which states costs related to the debt will no longer be recorded as a deferred charge and amortized over the life of debt; instead, they should be recognized as an expense in the period incurred.
 The beginning fund balance, as restated, reflects all necessary adjustments.